betheden/hebrew-grammar/content/adjective.rst

 .. _adjective-attributive:

-describes a noun
+Describes a noun
 ~~~~~~~~~~~~~~~~

 The most common use of adjectives in Biblical Hebrew is to describe a noun.
-There are two kinds of adjective that function in this way, attributive adjectves and predicative adjectives.
-In almost all
+There are two kinds of adjectives that function in this way, attributive adjectives and predicative adjectives.
-instances, an attributive adjective immediately follows the noun that it
+In almost all instances, an attributive adjective immediately follows the noun that it
 describes and has the same form in gender, number, and :ref:`definiteness<definiteness>`.
 Thus, if the noun is masculine, the adjective is also masculine.
 If the noun is singular, the adjective is
 also singular.
 If the noun is definite, the adjective is also definite; and so on.